Here are ways in which your donations help us expand our efforts concerning our six objectives...

 - In 2015, REAP registered as a local NGO with the Rwanda Governance Board and as a result, REAP was initiated into the Rwamagana District Joint Action Development Forum (JADF) and the Rwanda Education NGO's Coordination Platform (RENCP).
 These designations signal active collaboration between REAP and the many other educational NGO's that operate in Rwanda.

 - On October 5th, 2014, REAP and the Duha Complex School were honored as part of the annual Teacher's Day Celebration.
 Over 3,000 people attended including teachers from over 290 district schools and local officials of which, the Regional Education Inspector was the honored guest.
 Awards were given to schools in areas such as sports, performance, hygiene, and collaboration with partners.
 The Duha school was awarded for the Best Collaboration with Partners (REAP) and was found to excel in sports and finance management.

 - Thanks to REAP's impact, the Duha Complex School was selected to host the Hygiene and Cleanliness Event, a nationwide campaign that aims to prevent the spread of disease by promoting hygiene and personal health in schools and their communities.

 - In 2015, REAP received a grant from AIC Charity Committee to work with Kurama, a social enterprise in Rwanda.
-This organization is tasked with providing Rwandan artists who will guide children at Duha to create a permanent mural at the entrance of the school.
-Children will select themes and images that highlight the importance of staying in school, pursing their dreams, and working in unity as a school community.
+This organization was tasked with providing Rwandan artists who guided children at Duha to create a permanent mural at the entrance of the school.
+Children helped select themes and images that highlighted the importance of staying in school, pursing their dreams, and working in unity as a school community.